 “For those who don’t know you, you’re just incredible.
 I think everything about your programs… Everybody, pay attention to what she’s doing, it’s amazing, amazing work.

-There are so many things that I was doing wrong in the process, and your programme helped me a tremendous amount.
+There are so many things that I was doing wrong in the process.
+Your programme helped me a tremendous amount.
 I went from no demand to just being inundated, so…

 That was how I ended up hiring a lot of different people to help me handle some of the demands when I first started my company.”